MinhPhanBabsonMSBA/Champion-SAS-Analytics/README.md

 Loyal customers have the highest estimated retention, followed by At Risk and Growth.
 Inactive customers have the lowest retention and need attention.

 ![Retention Score](https://github.com/MinhPhanBabsonMSBA/Champion-SAS-Analytics/blob/main/MKT%206300%20Step%205%20summary%20stat-6.png)

----

-## 📬 Contact

-Feel free to reach out if you’d like to collaborate or learn more about the analysis.